deipeypaanchal/ML-3D-Expression-Recognition-affective-computing/README.md

 To use this project, make sure you have the required packages installed.
 Input format: python Project1.py <classifier to run> <data type to use> <data directory>
 Example: python Project1.py TREE Original ./BU4DFE_BND_V1.1

+# Note

+Please make sure that you have installed the libraries globally or virtually.